Why study Paramedicine Top-up Degree at Liverpool John Moores University?

 This module will enhance your ability to critically appraise current policy and practice in relation to Health Care Associated Infection Prevention and Control within your professional practice.

 Palliative Care for Adults

 The aim of this module is to introduce palliative care principles to health and social care professionals.
-The module promotes high quality care for all those approaching the end of their lives whatever their condition and whatever setting in which they may reside.
+The module promotes high quality care for all those approaching the end of their lives whatever their condition and whatever the setting in which they may reside.

-Practice Education For Paramedics
+Practice Education for Paramedics